PolluxSpace/Tutorials/tutorials/raspberry.md

+**Important**:
-Tip: All text inside \<brackets\> is a placeholder you should replace.
+- All text inside \<brackets\> is a placeholder you should replace.

-Before following this tutorial, make sure to read [github.md](https://www.youtube.com/watch?v=HkdAHXoRtos).
+- This tutorial assumes you read [github.md](https://github.com/PolluxSpace/Tutorials/blob/main/tutorials/github.md) or have some pre-existing git/github knowledge.

 ## Raspberry Pi project setup